BIO (short)

 BIO

-Scottish Fish present a fresh take on traditional and contemporary Scottish and Cape Breton music.
-Their lively and unique arrangements are woven together from session music handed down from generations of the tradition’s finest players.
-They have performed at the Boston Celtic Music Festival, the Bellingham Celtic Festival, Club Passim, and at various other public and private venues across the United States.
-Their music and performances have earned them features on WGBH, KALW, and in American Girl and Folkworld Magazines; attracted the attention of programs such as America's Got Talent; and secured an international audience of over one hundred thousand followers on Instagram.
+Scottish Fish have performed at a wide variety of venues and festivals across the U.S. and Europe, including Boston Celtic Music Festival, Bellingham Celtic Festival, and Festival de Ortigueira.
+Their music and performances have earned them features on WGBH, KALW, and in American Girl and Folkworld Magazines; attracted the attention of programs such as America's Got Talent; and secured an international audience of over three hundred thousand followers across social media platforms.
 In 2017, the group released their debut album, "Splash," and followed it with "Tidings," a 5-track holiday EP, in 2019.
 Their newest record, "Upscale," produced by pianist and composer Neil Pearlman, was released in October, 2022, marking the band’s ten year anniversary.
+Scottish Fish expect their third full-length album to be released in 2025.

-Scottish fiddler Hanneke Cassel has described the Scottish Fish sound as “both incredibly musical and just a little unusual.”
-“Individually they are all creative and talented,” says Cassel, “and together they spark each other, pushing each other even further to make amazing music.”
+“Individually they are all creative and talented,” writes Cassel, “and together they spark each other, pushing each other even further to make amazing music.”

 Press